sharovik/devbot/documentation/events.md

 	EventVersion = "1.0.1"

     helpMessage = "Ask me `who are you?` and you will see the answer."

-    //The migrations folder, which can be used for event installation or for event update migrationDirectoryPath = "./events/example/migrations" )
+)

 //ExmplEvent the struct for the event object.
 It will be used for initialisation of the event in defined-events.go file.